-He has a BS in Business from Santa Clara University, an MBA from San Jose State University, and a JD from the Santa Clara University School of Law.
+I hold a Bachelor’s Degree in Business from Santa Clara University, an MBA from San Jose State University and a Juris Doctorate Degree from Santa Clara University.

 Bill has been a member of Hope’s board since 2007.
 He is the Founder/CEO of Commercial Casework, a 40-year-old architectural woodwork and cabinetry firm specializing in commercial interiors throughout the greater Bay Area.
 Bill has a BS in Business Finance from San Jose State University.